Loyalty Day (Argentina): Immediate effects

 Perón's resignation on 8 October 1945 was the result of loss of support in the army commanders.
 Based on the letter sent to Eva Duarte from Martín García Island, it can be considered at the time Perón was determined to retire from politics.
 The mobilization of 17 October had two immediate effects: it forced Perón to return to the political struggle, and persuaded the Army to turning in his favor before those among the military leadership opposed to him could organize their colleagues against him.

-After a short period of rest, he and Eva Duarte were married on October 22, following which Perón began his political campaign.
+After a short period of rest, he and Eva Duarte were married on 22 October, following which Perón began his political campaign.
 Former Governor Sabattini and others within the UCR formed the Junta Renovadora ("Renewal Board"), which joined independents in endorsing the Labor Party.
 The influential FORJA ("Wrought") faction of the UCR, led by Arturo Jauretche, disbanded to join the Peronist movement; Jauretche was later appointed Director of the Bank of the Province of Buenos Aires.
 Domingo Mercante was appointed to head the Department of Labor.
 A colonel tied to the principal rail workers' union, he helped rally organized labor in support for the Perón campaign.

 The opposition parties formed the Democratic Union, an alliance centered on the presidential ticket nominated by the Radical Civic Union.
-The Perón-Quijano ticket won the February 24, 1946, election with 54% of the vote.
+The Perón-Quijano ticket won the 1946 election on 24 February with 54% of the vote.

+Beginning of television in Argentina

+The date is also related to television in Argentina, as Loyalty Day 1951 would also mark the beginning of transmissions of the state-owned TV station Televisión Pública, which was launched on that date.
+As a result, the date is also celebrated as "Television Day" in Argentina.